 - Heat a frying pan over medium heat and drizzle with oil.
 Add the red onion and kale.
 Cook, stirring for about 5 minutes or until softened and cook through.

-- Add the salt, pepper and thyme and heat through then let mixture cool.
+- Add the salt, pepper, and thyme and heat through, then let the mixture cool.

 - Mix together the mashed potato, the kale and onion mixture and then add the Parmesan and ricotta.
 Set aside while you roll the pasta sheets.